 Within the East End we have our varied ministries and involvements, through which we are enriched and receive so much:

-- Support and advocacy in a local refugee and migrant project
+- Supporting a local refugee and migrant project

 - English Language teaching for immigrants